 Technically almost any game is capable of running on Stadia, and Google even outlined a few during the announcement.
 Specifically mentioning Assassin’s Creed Odyssey running at 1080p and 60 fps, or even the newer Doom Eternal in 4k.
 Delivering 4K at 60 FPS is a big deal, and very exciting.

 If Stadia is capable of playing those games at such a high level, the cloud gaming system should be able to handle and stream almost every major title available across several different consoles or platforms.

-Google didn’t specifically give us a list of launch titles, supported games, or even hint at what’s coming.
 That said, they did confirm an all-new “Stadia Games & Intertainment” company that will start developing and releasing games for the service.
 The only potential downside to Stadia is when it comes to competitive shooters or online games like PUBG, Fortnite, or CS GO.
 Simply because latency, speed, and instant reactions are so important.
 We’ll have to wait and see.

 Google Stadia Release Date

-Stadia is coming to the United States, Canada, the UK, and Europe first, with other regions at a later date.
+So far, Stadia is coming to the United States, Canada, the UK, and Europe first, with other regions at a later date.

 Built for Gamers, Developers & Streamers Alike